lexeremin/hyper-parameters-ga-optimization/README.md

 ## Visualizing experiments with TensorBoard

 All experiments are logging to the specific directory `./src/experiments/<NN_TYPE>_<DATASET_NAME>`.
-In order to use tensorboard inside root project directory you'll need to run following script:
+In order to use tensorboard inside root project directory, you'll need to run following script:

 ```bash
   tensorboard --logdir src/experiment
 ```

-Onces it's running you'll recieve message in your terminal with a localhost URL that allows to open TensorBoard tool.
+Once it's running you'll receive message in your terminal with a localhost URL that allows to open TensorBoard tool.